 - Civilization IV: Beyond The Sword: Sid Sushi Co, while giving less food when incorporated than Cereal Mills, gives a good amount of culture per turn.

-- A Cracked article about what it's like growing up a redneck in the Southern United States mentions this view on sushi.
+- This article from Cracked about what it's like growing up a redneck in the Southern United States mentions this view on sushi.
 The two major causes the author attributes to it are the South's relatively late adoption of refrigeration and the fact that the local climate is freaking hot and humid (which makes keeping fresh fish even more difficult than other places).

 - Arthur: Francine's sister makes the family go to a sushi restaurant because she won the Coin Toss to decide what to do on family night.
 Francine complains that the fish isn't cooked, and then puts a big heap of "guacamole" on hers in the hopes of making it taste better.
 Then tries to wash her mouth out with a bottle of soy sauce.